Christchurch Folk Music Club

 The group features mainly Scottish and Irish songs, both serious and amusing, with audience participation welcomed.
 Their harmonies and instrumentals are a feature of their performances.
 The band members perform in their kilts.

 Julian joined the Kilmarnock Edition in 2014, and comes from a classical singing background of 15 years with first Canterbury and then Southern Opera Choruses.
 He is a graduate of NASDA (National Academy of Singing and Dramatic Arts).
 The best preparation for singing with The Kilmarnock Edition however, was probably a “folk singing” Dad and two Scottish Grandmothers!
 Introducing “The Gaelic” into the KE repertoire has been a delight and he is looking forward to many more years and concerts with them.

-Murray's musical background began with classical piano training with Clifton Cook, encompassed piano accordion and brass band performance and choral singing with the Christchurch Leidertafel Choir.
-His musical talents are demonstrated in keyboards and piano and feature in the group's vocal arrangements as a bass baritone."
+Murray’s musical background began with classical piano training, encompassed piano accordion and brass band performance and choral singing with the Christchurch Leidertafel Choir.
+His musical talents are demonstrated in keyboards and piano and feature in the group’s vocal arrangements as a bass baritone.”

-Brian produced two of the original Kilmarnock Edition's CDs, 'From Far Horizons' and 'On Distant Shores', which have received favourable reviews both locally and internationally and will be on sale after the concert.
+The Kilmarnock Edition’s CDs, ‘From Far Horizons’ and ‘On Distant Shores’, have received favourable reviews both locally and internationally and will be on sale after the concert.

 Doors open 7pm.
 Performance starts at 7.30pm, you will get a seat if you arrive close to 7pm.